uk05de/homebridge-http-webhooks/README.md

 # homebridge-http-webhooks

+This is a fork of https://github.com/benzman81/homebridge-http-webhooks

+I have added a control of windows blinds...

+# homebridge-http-webhooks
 A http plugin with support of webhooks for [Homebridge](https://github.com/nfarina/homebridge).

 The plugin gets its states from any system that is calling the url to trigger a state change.